Josephine Pearson: Academic career

+Anti-Suffrage advocacy

-Josephine Pearson was born in Gallatin, Tennessee, and raised in McMinnville, Tennessee.
-In 1890, she graduated from Irving College and completed her Master's Degree at Cumberland University in 1896.
-Pearson worked for many organizations and held positions such as the women's auxiliary president for the Dixie Highway Council of the Cumberland Divide and commissioner for the Woman's Board of the Tennessee Centennial Exposition.
-Pearson began her fight against suffrage after making a promise to her dying mother.
-She fought for women's rights by writing essays on feminism, suffrage, and related topics.In 1917, she became president of the Tennessee State Association Opposed to Women Suffrage.
+Pearson became a leading figure in the anti-suffrage movement in Tennessee after promising her dying mother to continue opposing women's suffrage.
+She fought for women's rights by writing essays on feminism, suffrage, and related topics.
+Despite being a well-educated and independent woman herself, Pearson took on a prominent role as president of the Tennessee State Association Opposed to Woman Suffrage in 1917.

+Pearson and other antis feared that women's suffrage would disrupt traditional gender roles and potentially enfranchise Black voters, which they believed would threaten white supremacy.

 Although at this time she lived in Monteagle with her father, she traveled throughout Tennessee for three years working for the association.
 In mid-July 1920, Pearson traveled to Nashville, Tennessee, due to a special session being called by the governor to vote on the 19th amendment.
 During her fight for the 19th amendment, Pearson set up headquarters at the Hermitage Hotel in Nashville, where she urged legislators to oppose ratification.
+The ratification of the 19th Amendment, which ultimately granted women the right to vote in 1920.

+In 1920, she became the president of the Southern Woman’s League for Rejection of the Susan B. Anthony Amendment.

+Later life

 Although Pearson never cast a vote in her lifetime, she spent the remainder of her life writing, teaching, and protesting women’s suffrage.
-She taught philosophy and history at the Southern Seminary of Virginia while also serving as dean.
-Pearson died in 1944 and was buried in the Monteagle Cemetery.
+Pearson continued to lecture across the Southern United States and authored numerous articles and books until her death on November 3, 1944.

+She was laid to rest in Monteagle Cemetery.